-For the demographic variables, OECD projections are directly available until 2040 (and beyond).
-For five other determinants (inflation, the output gap, the short-term interest rate, the government's primary balance and the ratio of public debt to GDP), the IMF provides forecasts until 2026 which we will use.
-For later years, we have to make our own assumptions.
-More precisely,
+For illustrative purposes, Figures 2a and 2b show the historical values and our adopted projections for the future path of the determinants of r-g in the US, Germany and France.
+For the demographic variables, OECD and World Bank projections are directly available until 2040 (and beyond).
+For inflation, the output gap and the government's primary balance, the IMF's forecasts run until 2027.
+For employment growth, the IMF provides forecasts until 2024.
+For later years, we have to make our own 'baseline' assumptions.
+These are the following.